nerudaj/dgm-fsm-lib/Readme.md

  * [Diagram exports](#diagram-exports)
  * [Who's using fsm-cpp?](#whos-using-fsm-cpp)

-## FSM architecture
+## Concepts

+FSM fall under two categories - Mealy and Moore.
+Mealy produces output (executes behavior) while transitioning from one state to another.
+Moore produces outputs based solely on the current state.
+As I percieve Moore to be more intuitive for programming, this library produces Moore's FSMs.

-FSM usually consists of two things - set of conditions that allow it to jump from state to state and some behaviour that is executed in each state.
-Quite often, those get intermixed, so following code is no exception:
+FSMs consists of states and each state usually consists of two things.
+A set of conditional transitions that allow it to jump from state to state, and some behavior that is executed when the state is ticked and none of the transitions was taken.
+In practical code that employs switch-case approach to implement a FSM, these get intermixed quite often, so the following code is nothing unusual:

 ```c++
 case State::DoSomething: